 At Holy Trinity CE (A) Primary School, our aim is to provide a broad and balanced curriculum, which engages and interests our children, but one which is relevant, meaningful and prepares our children for living in the 21st century.
-Our curriculum ensures all the requirements of the 2014 National Curriculum are fulfilled and is underpinned by the values our school holds dear.
+Our curriculum ensures all the requirements of the 2014 National Curriculum and PSHE / RSE statutory Curriculum (September 2021) are fulfilled.
+The curriculum is underpinned by the values our school holds dear.
 We believe it is vital our children have fun in their learning and become confident learners, that our curriculum challenges all our children, whatever their individual need and that it inspires their curiosity in the world around them.
-This policy should be read in conjunction with the SMSC Policy.
-We recognise that as a Church School, RE is at the heart of the curriculum and the fourth core subject and reflects the Distinctive Christian Character of the School and our curriculum meets the West Sussex Agreed Syllabus for Religious Education and the Diocesan requirements for RE and Collective Worship.
+This policy should be read in conjunction with the Social Moral Spiritual Cultural Policy.
+We recognise that as a Church School, RE is at the heart of the curriculum and the fourth core subject and reflects the Distinctive Christian Character of the School and our RE curriculum follows the Hertfordshire Agreed Syllabus for Religious Education and the Diocesan requirements for RE and Collective Worship.